-12.2 Selected crushed coarse granular wall rock fill aggregate (see section 1.7) is placed and compacted in the hollow cores of the concrete block facing units up to the top of the blocks and to a thickness of 300 mm width behind the blocks.
-Suitable fill soil is then placed and compacted behind the granular fill.

-12.3 A drain pipe is installed at the back of the wall and should be vented to a daylight or a stormwater system.

-12.4 The compaction requirements for the main fill material depend on the fill type selected and can be found in the MCHW, Volume 1, Clause 612.
+- 12.2 Selected crushed coarse granular wall rock fill material (see section 1.7) is placed and compacted in the hollow cores of the concrete block facing units up to the top of the blocks and to a thickness of 300 mm width behind the blocks.
+Suitable fill soil is then placed and compacted behind the granular fill. - 12.3 A drain pipe is installed at the back of the wall and should be vented to a daylight or a stormwater system.
+The drainage collection pipe shall be a perforated or slotted PVC or corrugated HDPE pipe.
+The pipe and gravel fill may be wrapped with a geotextile that will function as a filter.
+The drain pipe must be designed and detailed by a competent and experienced individual in accordance with the requirements of National Highways Regulations. - 12.4 The compaction requirements for the main fill material depend on the fill type selected and can be found in the MCHW, Volume 1, Clause 612.
 Heavy plant exceeding one tonne should not be allowed within two metres of the face of the wall (the MCHW, Volume 1, Clause 622.7).
-A vibrating plate compactor of less than one tonne must carry out compaction within this zone.

-12.5 The next course of concrete blocks facing units is laid, ensuring that the vertical seams are offset by at least 75 mm.
-The filling and compaction process is repeated as detailed in sections 12.2 and 12.4.

-12.6 Geogrids are placed at the levels shown on the project construction drawings.
+A vibrating plate compactor of less than one tonne must carry out compaction within this zone. - 12.5 The next course of concrete blocks facing units is laid, ensuring that the vertical seams are offset by at least 75 mm.
+The filling and compaction process is repeated as detailed in sections 12.2 and 12.4. - 12.6 Geogrids are placed at the levels shown on the project construction drawings.
 A suitable length of geogrid is cut from the roll and laid with the cut edge tight against the back edge of the raised front lip of the concrete block facing units.
-The geogrid is placed with the machine direction perpendicular to the wall face and pulled back over the compacted area.

-12.7 The next row of concrete block facing units is placed carefully into position on top of the geogrid, checking regularly that the geogrid remains in its correct position as each block is laid.
+The geogrid is placed with the machine direction perpendicular to the wall face and pulled back over the compacted area. - 12.7 The next row of concrete block facing units is placed carefully into position on top of the geogrid, checking regularly that the geogrid remains in its correct position as each block is laid.
 Once the blocks are in place, the geogrid is pulled back, hand tight, to remove any slack and the corners staked in position.
-Further checks must be made at this stage, by observation through the hollows in the concrete blocks to ensure that the geogrid is still correctly embedded within the blockwork wall.

-12.8 Wall rock fill is then placed into the hollow cores of the concrete block facing units up to the top of the blocks and to 300 mm width behind the blocks.
-Suitable fill soil is also placed behind the granular wall rock fill.
-The fill should be placed by mechanical plant with an opening bucket, avoiding trafficking of unprotected grids, and should cover the grid reasonably uniformly.

-12.9 The fill materials are compacted as detailed in section 12.4, starting with the wall rock fill placed in the hollow cores of the concrete block facing units, so forming the geogrid/block connection and then behind the wall, working away from the wall.

-12.10 The general construction procedure described is repeated until the required coping is reached.

-12.11 The coping units include a concrete lip to prevent them sliding forward over the wall and can be additionally secured using a high grade, flexible, waterproof masonry adhesive (outside the scope of this Certificate).
+Further checks must be made at this stage, by observation through the hollows in the blocks to ensure that the geogrid is still correctly embedded within the blockwork wall. - 12.8 Wall rock fill material is then placed into the hollow cores of the concrete block facing units up to the top of the blocks and to 300 mm width behind the blocks.
+Suitable compacted fill material soil is also placed behind the granular wall rock fill material.
+The fill should be placed by mechanical plant with an opening bucket, avoiding trafficking of unprotected grids, and should cover the grid reasonably uniformly. - 12.9 The fill materials are compacted as detailed in section 12.4, starting with the wall rock fill material placed in the hollow cores of the concrete block facing units, so forming the geogrid/block connection and then behind the wall, working away from the wall. - 12.10 The general construction procedure described is repeated until the required coping is reached. - 12.11 The coping units include a concrete lip to prevent them sliding forward over the wall and can be additionally secured using a high grade, flexible, waterproof masonry adhesive (outside the scope of this Certificate).